Reviews You Can Rely On

 Breathability

-The Freerider Pro earned slightly above average marks for their breathability in part due to the reinforced uppers and materials used to repel moisture and dirt.
+The Freerider Pro earned slightly above-average marks for its breathability, partly due to the reinforced uppers and materials used to repel moisture and dirt.
 Our testers found that the upper on the Freerider Pro repealed moisture very well, unlike other models that leave one with a soggy foot after riding through a puddle.

 The perforations in the toe box allow some airflow into the forefoot, but the mid-foot lacks any perforations to aid air circulation.
-In temps in the mid-70's and below, this was not much of an issue, but hot and humid Midwest riding in the summer frequently means temps in the upper 80's and 90's with high dew points, making for some steamy days on the bike.
-It was in these warmer temps we noticed the lack of airflow through the mid-foot and that our socks were continually damp from moisture no matter what type or weight of sock we wore.
+In temps in the mid-70s and below, this was not much of an issue, but hot and humid Midwest riding in the summer frequently means temps in the upper 80s and 90s with high dew points, making for some steamy days on the bike.
+In these warmer temps, we noticed the lack of airflow through the mid-foot and that our socks were continually damp from moisture no matter what type or weight of sock we wore.

-five ten freerider pro for women mountain bike flat shoes review - both shoes feature reinforced eyelets and a lace retainer, but very...
+five ten freerider pro for women - both shoes feature reinforced eyelets and a lace retainer, but very...

 Credit: Byron Adams

-In our testers' minds, there are inevitable trade-offs when it comes to shoes, one of which is typically breathability, as durability and protection frequently mean reinforced materials and thicker materials for the shoe's upper.
-With the Freerider Pro we feel we are trading breathability for the added protection and water repellency.
-Overall, the Freerider Pro is not unbearably hot, but other shoes tested are much more breathable.
+In our testers' minds, there are inevitable trade-offs regarding shoes, one of which is typically breathability, as durability and protection frequently mean reinforced materials and thicker materials for the shoe's upper.
+With the Freerider Pro, we feel we are trading breathability for added protection and water repellency.
+It is not unbearably hot, but other shoes tested are much more breathable.

 Durability

 The Freerider Pro uses flat laces, something our testers prefer as they seem to stay laced better than round laces.
-An elastic lace retainer on the tongue ensures your laces stay out of your chainring and chain, and the laces are appropriately sized for the shoe.
-You'll also find the shoe's midsole to extend higher up onto the upper on the inside of the shoe, something which also helps with durability and wear.
-Overall, our testers were impressed with the Freerider Pro's durability and look forward to wearing them for seasons to come.
+An elastic lace retainer on the tongue ensures your laces stay out of your chainring and chain and are appropriately sized for the shoe.
+You'll also find the shoe's midsole extends higher up onto the upper on the inside, which also helps with durability and wear.
+Overall, our testers are impressed with the Freerider Pro's durability.

-five ten freerider pro for women mountain bike flat shoes review - features include flat laces that stay laced, an elastic lace...
+five ten freerider pro for women - features include flat laces that stay laced, an elastic lace...

 Features include flat laces that stay laced, an elastic lace retainer on the tongue, and reinforced eyelets.